Friday, 29 January 2016

 The advantage of this methodology is, the two above mentioned components are independent.
 Instead of consumer module, any other component which can understand producer interface can be connected, which gives a great re-usability.

-The disadvantage of this methodology is, data transfer is done at lower lever abstraction.
+The disadvantage of this methodology is, data transfer is done at lower level of abstraction.

 Task based Data Transfer:

 In the above environment, methods are used to transfer the data between components.

 So, this gives a better control and data transfer is done at high level.

 The disadvantage is, components are using hierarchical paths which do not allow the re-usability.

 UVM has TLM interfaces which provide the advantages which we saw in the above two data transfer styles.

 Data is transferred at high level of abstraction.
 Transactions which are developed by extending the uvm_sequence_item can be transferred between components using method calls.
 These methods are not hierarchical fixed, so that components can be reused.

 The advantages of TLM interfaces are